 Availability for Speaking, Commentary, and Advice

-Importantly, I do not have a degree in economics!
-I am a subject matter expert on ticket resale, ticket reselling technology, and methods for reducing speculation during primary market ticket sales.
+I am a subject matter expert on ticket resale, ticket reselling technology, and methods for reducing speculation.
 The focus of my research has been concert tickets, though in recent years I have spent some time researching sporting events.
-I am not a good source of information for events like World Cup Soccer, The Olympic Games, or events outside the U.S. I usually have an opinion about everything else, hence this blog!
+I am not a good source of information for events like World Cup Soccer, The Olympic Games, or events outside the U.S. I usually have an opinion about everything else.

 Requests and inquiries should be sent via in LinkedIn.